top of page

 If philosophy is a practice of self-inquiry, my primary teaching goal is to empower my students to articulate, contextualize, and critique their own positions.
 Second, we aim to approach disagreement with others productively and with compassion.
 Bearing witness to students' self-discovery is a privilege of teaching, and I employ a variety of methods to bring this about dialogically.

 In addition to my regular intro offerings, I teach 200-level classes including Women in Western Philosophy and courses in Gannon's History of Philosophy cycle.
+In these courses, we build on the foundations from introductory courses to expand our sense of influence in the one case, or deepen our understandings of the foundations of philosophical thinking, in the other.
 I am always thinking up new courses to reach students where they're at, and regularly solicit student input to find out content that would pique their interest.

 To encourage students to consider philosophy's relevance beyond the classroom, and to engage students from a variety of interests and backgrounds, I often pair our core texts with materials from other disciplines, popular culture, or contemporary issues in the news.
 I am practiced teaching in multiple modalities including in-person, hybrid, and remote.